 Alicia Boler Davis was named executive vice president, General Motors Global Manufacturing in June, 2016.
 Her responsibilities include leading GM’s global manufacturing operations, manufacturing engineering and labor relations.
-She is a member of the GM Executive Leadership Team, the Opel Supervisory Board and the GM Korea Board of Directors.
+She is a member of the GM Senior Leadership Team, the Opel Supervisory Board and the GM Korea Board of Directors.
 She reports to GM CEO and Chairman Mary Barra.

 Prior to this assignment, Boler Davis was senior vice president, Global Connected Customer Experience since December 2014, where she led the company’s connected customer activities, including infotainment, OnStar and GM’s Urban Active personal mobility initiatives.

 In February 2012, Boler Davis was appointed U.S. vice president, Customer Experience.
 Later that year, her role was expanded to vice president, Global Quality and U.S. Customer Experience.
 Under her leadership, GM improved vehicle quality and fundamentally redefined customer care and its interaction with customers through social media channels and Customer Engagement Centers.

 Previously, Boler Davis was simultaneously plant manager of the Michigan Orion Assembly and Pontiac Stamping facilities, as well as vehicle line director and vehicle chief engineer, North America Small Cars, positions she held through January 2012.
 Prior to that, she was plant manager at the Lansing, Mich., Consolidated Operations and Arlington Assembly in Texas, where she was the first African-American woman to be a plant manager at a GM vehicle manufacturing plant.